danielmorgan/curse-of-strahd-notes/README.md

 * Mounted wolves heads on the walls
 * Trouble at the Winery - Erwinn and his father lives at the winery
 * We have missed a festival - the wolf's head jamboree - 3 days ago
-* Isaac, bald man, entered tavern,took us to Baron
+* Izek, bald man, entered tavern,took us to Baron
 * Festival of the Blazing Sun coming up
 * Lady Watcher
     * Baron's servants disappearing